"Without a knowledge of History we, and our communities would be utterly adrift on an endless and featureless sea of time"

 “History has the most interesting people.
 History has the best stories.
 History has the greatest range.
 If you put together all the dramas of human life, all the tragedy that has ever been as well as all the comedy, all our successes and all our failures... then you have History.”

-The Department consists of seven members of staff, all of whom can be contacted through the school
+The Department consists of six members of staff, all of whom can be contacted through the school

 Mr M. Longuehaye